oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 the SD-JWT.

-The issuer MUST ensure that a new random placeholder name is chosen for each claim, including for claims that carry the same name at different places in the structure of the SD-JWT.
+The issuer MUST ensure that a new random placeholder name is chosen for each claim, including when the same claim name occurs at different places in the structure of the SD-JWT.
 This can be seen in Example 6 in the Appendix, where multiple claims with same name appear below `address` and `delivery_address`, but each of them has a different